Analysts Offer Insights on Conglomerates Companies: Autoliv (ALV) and TechnipFMC (FTI)

 Autoliv (ALV)

-The word on The Street in general, suggests a Hold analyst consensus rating for Autoliv with a $105.84 average price target, a 1.2% upside from current levels.
-In a report issued on April 15, Berenberg Bank also initiated coverage with a Hold rating on the stock with a SEK873.00 price target.
+Currently, the analyst consensus on Autoliv is a Hold with an average price target of $107.27, which is an 8.5% upside from current levels.
+In a report issued on April 22, Deutsche Bank also maintained a Hold rating on the stock with a $99.00 price target.

 See today’s analyst top recommended stocks >>